top of page

 One memory from 2021 that loomed large was Mr Masokoto's donkey, which the Bam team had treated for several cancerous tumors.
 Three years later, they saw that same donkey with the scars from the healed lesions.

-donkey who was treated for cancerous lesions
+Donkey who was treated for cancerous lesions at clinics in Uganda.

 Donkey treated for cancerous lesions in 2021--she's in fairly good shape now and the only reminder of the cancer she had are the scars.